 2. Be careful not to overreact: At the first sign of breakouts, be careful not to overreact and reach for harsh stripping products (that contain ingredients like Benzoyl peroxide & Salicylic acid).
 A lot of acne products are designed to strip the oils from the surface of the skin, which destroys the skin’s natural protective barrier.
 The skin then responds by sending the sebaceous (oil) glands into overdrive to compensate.
 This also gives acne causing bacteria a chance to takeover, leading to further breakouts and sensitivity.
 Instead, reach for a skincare routine that works with the skin, not against it, to clear and control breakouts - like the real-u gentle 3-Step routine.

-3. Start off small: In the early teen years it can be hard to stick to a skincare routine, (especially for boys) so l like to keep it as simple as possible.
-Initially, I suggest using the real-u pH balanced gentle face wash in the shower and the real-u Spot Treatment to clear the occasional pimple.
-For teens with more persistent acne, the real-u gentle 3-Step routine is the next go-to option.
+3. Start off small: In the early teen years it can be hard to stick to a skincare routine, (especially for boys) it's better for the skin and teen to keep it as simple as possible.
+Initially, I suggest using the real-u Spot Treatment as and when needed to clear the occasional pimple.
+For more spread patches, use the CONTROL Acne Serum on the effected areas after a shower.
+Then if you need to, you can use the real-u 3-Step program as the next go-to option.
+(Start with once per day and then twice if required).

 4. Acne Trigger can be internal: As we know, this is largely driven by fluctuating hormones during puberty.
 However, certain foods can also create breakout-triggering spike in hormones.
 The most common culprits are excessive sugar, dairy and fatty foods.
 Although dairy can be easily switched out for rice or almond milk, it’s hard to limit these kind of food for young teens.
 To make things easier, work together to discover which particular foods could be triggering their breakouts.